Safe entry and exit of students

 - increase or decrease the number of available or suitable access points to manage pedestrian numbers, movement and flow

-- label, number or colour code access points for easier reference and recognition by students, families and staff
+- label, number or colour code access points for easier reference and recognition by students, families and staff, eg. pedestrian entry and exits, kiss and drop area, bus travellers, cyclists, etc.

 - spread the arrival and departure of students and families across different pick up and drop off accesses to reduce congestion in any one spot, either on or off site